CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

     PutLine s -> tell s
 ```

-And with the appropriate combinators from `freer-simple` we can interpet this down to a pure value!
+And with the appropriate functions from `freer-simple` we can interpet this down to a pure value!

 ```haskell
 -- used to get from Console to Reader AND Writer